SiFli SDK RF Test Guide

 Local vendor HCI

-Fast BLE RF testing on the production line, SIG-certified DTM items
+Fast production-line BLE RF testing, SIG-qualified DTM items

-bt_rftest bletx/blerx / ble_enter_dut_mode() / standard HCI (passed through via bt_cm uart_dut)
+bt_rftest bletx/blerx / ble_enter_dut_mode() / standard HCI (tunneled via bt_cm uart_dut)

-Local HCI commands / tester + PC over serial HCI
+Local HCI commands / tester + PC over UART HCI

 bt_cm uart_dut + SiFli_RfTool

 • Signaling: the instrument establishes a real Bluetooth link with the DUT and communicates bidirectionally per the standard protocol.
-Results are authoritative and mandatory for certification.
+Results are authoritative and mandatory for qualification.

-• Non-signaling: no Bluetooth connection is established; dedicated commands drive the RF chip directly into a given state (fixed channel/power, continuous TX/RX) for fast measurement.
-Mainly used in R&D and on the production line.
+• Non-Signaling: no Bluetooth connection is established; specific commands drive the RF chip directly into a given state (fixed channel/power/continuous TX or RX) for fast measurement.
+Used mainly in R&D and on the production line.

-• Individual: an engineer sends low-level control commands to the DUT through a PC tool (SiFli_RfTool), precisely controlling RF behavior (single carrier, specific modulated signals), and analyzes each item with a spectrum analyzer / power meter, also for regulatory pre-testing.
+• Individual-Item: engineers send low-level control commands to the DUT through a PC tool (SiFli_RfTool) to precisely control RF behavior (single carrier, specific modulated signals), analyze each item with a spectrum analyzer / power meter, and perform regulatory pre-testing.

-Relationship to BQB certification: BQB RF testing for BR/EDR uses the BT signaling path, while BQB RF testing for BLE uses SIG DTM (i.e. BLE non-signaling).
-BT non-signaling uses a SiFli-proprietary vendor protocol, is not part of BQB, and serves only R&D and the production line.
-Individual testing is not part of BQB and is commonly used for FCC/CE regulatory pre-certification and board-level in-depth tuning.
+Relationship with BQB qualification: BR/EDR BQB RF testing goes through the BT signaling path, while BLE BQB RF testing goes through SIG DTM (i.e. BLE non-signaling).
+BT non-signaling is SiFli’s proprietary vendor protocol; it is not part of BQB and is used only for R&D and production.
+Individual-item testing is also outside BQB and is commonly used for FCC/CE regulatory pre-certification and in-depth board-level tuning.

 The SiFli platform provides two kinds of test firmware:

-• rf_test.bin: the build output of SiFli’s internal, dedicated RF-test project.
-It is not released externally; in special cases you need to obtain it from an FAE.
+• rf_test.bin: the build output of SiFli’s internal, standalone RF-test-only project.
+Not publicly released; obtain it from an FAE in special cases.

-• User.bin: any firmware you build yourself from this SDK — including the example projects shipped with the SDK and the product projects you create.
-The SDK has integrated RF test functionality into the protocol stack, so such firmware runs the user application by default after boot and can be switched into a test state with finsh commands (bt_cm dut / bt_cm uart_dut / bt_rftest), with no need to request anything from an FAE.
+• User.bin: any firmware the user builds from this SDK — including the SDK’s bundled examples, the customer’s own product projects, and so on.
+The SDK integrates RF test functionality into the protocol stack, so this kind of firmware boots into the user application by default and can switch to test mode through finsh commands (bt_cm dut / bt_cm uart_dut / bt_rftest), with no request to an FAE needed.

 This document focuses on User.bin.